Min3CraftDud3/RP-Core/README.md

 ###Item Creator Edits:
 * ~~Add checkboxes for (Weapon - Armor - Neither)~~
 * ~~Add Damage / Protection Value for Weapons and Armor (Max/Min)~~

+###In Game GUI Elements
+* Crafting Interface
+ - Area to select the item you wish to craft with filters to narrow down the choices
+  * Filters: Level Required to Make, Have Materials, Item Type (sword, helmet, etc...), Item Tier, Item Quality
+   - Item quality is a checkbox, dropdown menu combination.
+   - Check box is labeled "Minimum Quality"
+    * If checked show all items of that quality or higher
+    * If unchecked show all items of that quality only